haskell/blog.haskell.org/content/overview-of-haskell-security-tooling/index.md

 ## Tutorial: Synchronizing and Querying

+We are going to see how to fetch the HSEC database and query it locally for packages with known vulnerabilities.

-The tools above are built on the same libraries you can use yourself.
-If you want to query the advisory database directly, without going through a wrapper, the `hsec-tools` and `hsec-sync` executables let you do so from the command line.
+Note: The tools above are built on the same libraries you can use yourself.

+If you want to query the advisory database directly, the `hsec-tools` and `hsec-sync` executables let you do so from the command line.

 First, initialize/synchronize the local cache with the remote advisory database: